Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/index.rst

   - function *definitions*
   - global object *definitions*

 This is only a rough guideline, details for specific entities are explained in respective lessons.
 There is also a detailed cheatsheet.
-TODO link
+TOWRITE

 File naming
 ###########